phunanon/Chika/README.md

 **String and vector related**

+`vec` 0 arg: returns empty vector.
-`vec` 0-N arg: returns vector of its arguments.
+`vec` N arg: returns vector of its arguments.

-`nth N i`: returns item, character, or 8-bit integer `N` of vector, string, or blob `i`, or nil if `N` is in an improper range.
+`nth N i`: returns item, character, or 8-bit integer at index `N` of vector, string, or blob `i`, or nil if `N` is in an improper range.

 `str` 0 arg: returns empty string.
 `str` N arg: returns concatenation of N arguments as a string.